I am hiring a Postdoctoral Fellow to forecast boreal caribou response to cumulative effects. See the advert here.

-I currently work for Natural Resources Canada as a Research Scientist; I am conducing my postdoctoral research with Dr. Eliot McIntire, where our aim is to use SpaDES to develop a predictive, and integrative, decision tool for boreal caribou conservation.
-I am also an adjunct assistant professor with the School of Environmental Studies at the University of Victoria, and Associate Editor for the journal Ecology and Evolution.
+I've recently concluded my work with Natural Resources Canada as a Research Scientist; I was conducing my postdoctoral research with Dr. Eliot McIntire, where our aim continues to use SpaDES to develop a predictive, and integrative, decision tool for boreal caribou conservation.
+I am also an adjunct assistant professor at both Wilfrid Laurier University and the University of Victoria, and Associate Editor for the journal Ecology and Evolution.

 My PhD thesis investigated spatial ecological processes, and conservation practices, in a landscape of high human activity.
 It studied fisher and other mid-sized carnivores, as models for understanding animal responses to landscape change: "Understanding and sampling spatial ecological process for biodiversity conservation in heterogeneous landscapes".
 It won three awards for best student presentation at The Wildlife Society, Canadian Society of Ecology and Evolution, and Pacific Ecology and Evolution Conference.
 It was supported by NSERC, MITACS, and national scholarships from the Canadian Wildlife Federation, Canadian Royal Georgaphical Society, and The Nature Trust.